-TUDOR HERITAGE BLACK BAY BRONZE GRAND PRIX D’HORLOGERIE
+TUDOR BLACK BAY BRONZE GRAND PRIX D’HORLOGERIE DE GENÈVE

-The Heritage Black Bay Bronze is powered by TUDOR manufacture calibre MT5601.
+The Black Bay Bronze is powered by TUDOR Manufacture Calibre MT5601.
 It features hour, minute and second functions and is certified by COSC, the independent Swiss precision testing institute.
 Its other notable features include a “weekend proof” 70-hour power reserve as well as an antimagnetic, high precision silicon balance spring.